Straight No Chaser–A Cappella Group to Perform at State Theatre

 Posted on 12/02/2019

 A cappella group Straight No Chaser will bring their unique sound to State Theatre New Jersey on September 19, 2021.
-They are travelling in the U.S. with their Open Bar Tour.
 The genesis for the group began in 1996 at Indiana University in Bloomington, IN.

 They’ve shed their college days and now perform professionally.
 The university still has an a cappella group; however, they surrendered the name and are now referred to as Another Round.
 In 2006, band member Randy Stine posted a 1998 clip on YouTube of Straight No Chaser singing “The 12 Days of Christmas” and it went viral.
 Atlantic Records Chairman & CEO Craig Kallman saw it and contacted the group asking if they wanted to reunite and make an album—they obliged.

 Their namesake is inspired by Thelonious Monk’s 1967 album and is also a reference to the Americanism phrase when requesting an alcoholic drink.
 They sing covers of classic pop and soul favorites with their own signature style.
 The State Theatre’s audience is in for a treat!

 With over 1.6 million albums sold in the U.S. and more than 100 million YouTube views, they are popular.
 Their impeccable vocal harmonies are invigorating and to think they use only one instrument: the human voice.
 They made the most of an unexpected opportunity when they signed with Atlantic and released their first album HOLIDAY SPIRITS, in 2008.